codezonediitj/pydatastructs/README.md

 About
 -----------

-Currently, the aim of the project is to be a Python package for various data structures in computer science.
+Currently, the aim of the project is to build a Python package for various data structures in computer science.
 In addition, we are also working on including parallel algorithms.
 To the best of our knowledge a well designed library/package which has covered most of the data structures and algorithms including their parallel implementation doesn't exist.

-In future, i.e, after a few releases of the package when the software design will become stable, we also aim to provide APIs for the code in C++ and Java as well.
+In future, i.e, after a few releases of the package when the software design will get stable, we also aim to provide APIs for the code in C++ and Java as well.

 Installation
 ------------